Here’s how flu kills some people so quickly

 For patients with asthma or other lung conditions, flu is just one more problem for the lungs to cope with.

 “They are already having breathing difficulties.
-It can put them into a spiral very quickly where their breathing gets compromised,” Adelja said.
+It can put them into a spiral very quickly where their breathing gets compromised,” Adalja said.

 Patients with diabetes already have a damaged immune response, so they also are more susceptible to flu.